SarahSchool27/IMGD4000_Hatch/Hatch_RubbishRumble_Portfolio.md

 A post processing shader that uses edge detection image kernels to make lineart.
 It draws lines based on both the distance map and the normal map, to allow for outlines of objects as well as lines on objects themselves.
 This shader has some jitter in the editor in Unreal which disappears on build.

-Flat colors and lineart(Assets by Irene Wu)
+Flat colors and lineart(Assets by Irene Wu and Chloe Luongo)
 ![Flat colors and lineart](./PortfolioImages/fin_col_line.jpg) Textured and lineart
 ![Textured and lineart](./PortfolioImages/fin_texture_lines.jpg)